 It got me thinking about how so much of my life I've been on "the path."
 Not my path, but the path that I thought I was supposed to be on.
 The path I thought I should take.

-We are all born closest to our true selves.
+We are all born as our true selves.
 I see this in the young children I teach.
 Children have a true radiant spirit, they enjoy each moment, they play, they explore, they question, and they don't seem to have inhibitions.
 They live their truth.
-It's only until society takes hold of them, and they start to feel pressures to conform, to be accepted, to be liked - do they start to censor themselves or hide their true selves inside.
+It's only until society takes hold of them, and they start to feel pressures to conform, to be accepted, to be liked - that they begin to censor themselves or hide their true selves inside.

-I think back to myself as a child, when I would play outside, wander in the woods, or lay on the ground staring up at the treetops and taking full breaths, being present in the moment.
+I think back to myself as a child, when I would play outside, wander in the woods, or lay on the ground staring up at the treetops and taking full breaths, being present in each moment.
 I also think about those years approaching adulthood - let's call it my 16 year-old-self.
-This version of myself was still so close to my true self.
+This version of myself was still in touch with my truest self.
 I would spend hours in my room, listening to the radio (making mixtapes!) or the classic rock CDs I would steal from my dad.
 I'd draw, paint, pastel, color, and otherwise create without caring what other people thought or who would see it.
-I was doing these things purely out of the joy it created for myself.
+I was doing these things purely out of the joy it created for me.

 I was an artist in high school, and I wanted to go to art school.
-I believe the first major step off of my own path, and onto "THE path" was when I decided I should forego art school in order to attend Boston University in the College of Arts and Sciences.
+The first major step off of my own path, and onto "THE path" was when I decided I should forego art school in order to attend Boston University in the College of Arts and Sciences.
 After all, it wasn't smart to limit myself to just art school - I should have options for more "practical" opportunities.
-And so I did, and I had a blast and I learned a lot pursuing another passion - psychology.
-I loved it.
+And so I did.
+I still had a blast and I learned so much as I pursued another passion - psychology.
 But the artist in me, the creator, was pushed to the back burner for when I had "more time."